Skip to content

 Is open shelving better for gaming consoles?

-How do I organize "small clutter" in an open TV stand?
+How do I organize small clutter in an open TV stand?

 What is the weight limit for adjustable shelves in a media console?